RicVUy/phase-1-project-tshirtStore/README.md

+9. When the buyer decided to remove a product from the cart, he should enter its product number and click the submit button.
+Everything will update including the inventory which will increased by one.

 9. When the buyer checks out by clicking click me, all the products in the cart and the total amount plus the tax due will be displayed.